 Had Alma turned and looked behind her, the rational part of her mind might have gone into a tailspin and self-destruct.
 She would have seen the figure lower his hood, revealing brilliant golden eyes set in a strange, angular face on a large, bony head flanked by sharply pointed ears, whorled inside like a seashell.
 She would have seen strands of rough black hair sticking every which way, intermingled with mottled brown and gold feathers.
 In short, she would have seen a goblin.

 When Alma finally reached the hotel, she breathed a brief sigh of relief as she noted that there was no police car in front of the large white house.
 However, this relief was short-lived as soon as she stepped in the door.
-Her mother stood in the center of the living area on the main floor, hands on hips, dark eyes flashing with anger.
+Her mother stood in the center of the living area on the main floor, hands on hips, the normally gentle brown eyes she'd passed down to her daughter flashing with anger.
 The small, birdlike woman behind the counter looked like she was about to say something, then changed her mind as Aliane turned her gaze on her.

 "Thank you for all your help, Mrs. Reeves." she said, in dangerously soft, gentle tones that made Alma want to run and hide under a rock.
 "As you can see, my daughter is perfectly fine now.
 Would you do me a favor and call my husband so he knows to come back from town?"